 This was an adventure!
-And even though I pride myself on following directions to a T, I’m going to be a lame-o here and admit that I didn’t temper my chocolate.
+And even though I pride myself on following directions to a T, I admit that I didn’t temper my chocolate.
 And yes, they bloomed, and looked kinda grody the next day.
 But I guarantee they tasted delicious.

 I can’t be bothered to temper my chocolate so it shouldn’t come as a shock that I can’t be bothered to write about it either.
 Check out this post from the man himself for a good explanation on the how’s and why’s of blooming chocolate.